 - Online State Information: Comprehensive Medicaid Waiver or Medicaid Managed Long Term Services and Supports (MLTSS) program

 - Official Federal Information

-- How to Apply: Contact your County Welfare Agency.
-For children with developmental disabilities, call Division of Disabilities Services (DDS) at 1-888-285-3036 (press 2 after prompt and then press 1 after next prompt) to speak with an Information and Referral Specialist.
+- How to Apply: For children, call Division of Disabilities Services (DDS) at 1-888-285-3036 to speak with an Information and Referral Specialist.

 - Waiting List: none

 - New Jersey's Title V Program: Special Child Health Services